Asset Tokenization

 Tokenized Treasuries: The Gateway Product

 Tokenized U.S. Treasury products have become the entry point for institutional tokenization.
-The appeal is straightforward — take the world's most liquid, lowest-risk asset and make it available on-chain with near-instant settlement and 24/7 accessibility.
+The logic is compelling — take the world's most liquid, lowest-risk asset and make it available on-chain with near-instant settlement and 24/7 accessibility.

 BlackRock BUIDL

-BlackRock launched its USD Institutional Digital Liquidity Fund (BUIDL) on the Ethereum blockchain in March 2024 through a partnership with Securitize.
+BlackRock launched its USD Institutional Digital Liquidity Fund through a partnership with Securitize on the Ethereum blockchain.
 BUIDL invests in U.S. Treasury bills, repurchase agreements, and cash, offering token holders exposure to short-term government debt.

-BUIDL has attracted significant capital since launch, becoming one of the largest tokenized Treasury products by assets under management.
-The fund targets institutional investors with a $5 million minimum initial investment (though secondary market access may have different thresholds depending on the platform).
+The fund targets institutional investors with a $5 million minimum initial investment, though secondary market access may have different thresholds depending on the platform.

-Why it matters for lending: BUIDL tokens can potentially serve as collateral in DeFi lending protocols, meaning institutional investors could earn Treasury yields while simultaneously borrowing against their position.
-This composability — using one financial product as a building block for another — is a core value proposition of tokenization.
+What caught my attention: BUIDL tokens can potentially serve as collateral in DeFi lending protocols.
+This means institutional investors could earn Treasury yields while simultaneously borrowing against their position.
+This composability — using one financial product as a building block for another — represents a fundamental shift from traditional finance silos.

 Ondo Finance OUSG and USDY

 Ondo Finance has built tokenized products aimed at bridging traditional fixed income with DeFi.
-Its OUSG (Ondo Short-Term U.S. Government Treasuries) token provides exposure to short-duration Treasuries, while USDY (U.S. Dollar Yield) offers a yield-bearing stablecoin-like product backed by Treasuries and bank demand deposits.
+Its OUSG (Ondo Short-Term U.S. Government Treasuries) token provides exposure to short-duration Treasuries, while USDY offers a yield-bearing stablecoin-like product backed by Treasuries and bank demand deposits.

 Ondo has expanded across multiple blockchains including Ethereum, Solana, and others, aiming to make Treasury exposure accessible wherever DeFi activity exists.